Non-stop flights to Bangkok (BKK)

 Air India (Star Alliance): year-round flights from Mumbai (BOM) and New Delhi (DEL).

-Bhutan Airlines: seasonal flights from Kolkata (CCU).
+Bhutan Airlines: seasonal flights from Kolkata (CCU) and Paro (PBH).

 FlexFlight: seasonal flights from Kolkata (CCU).